hvaghani221/notes/README.md

 ## Technologies Used

 - [Golang](https://go.dev/): It is efficient, simple and easy to scale.
-It can be easily containerized since go compiler builds a standalone executable file.
+It can be easily containerized since the go compiler builds a standalone executable file.
 - [Echo](https://github.com/labstack/echo): It is a minimalist http router library with some prebuilt HTTP middleware handlers.
-- PostgreSQL: It's open source production ready database with good feature set.
+- PostgreSQL: It's an open source production-ready database with good feature set.
 It has several popular index types including [GIN](https://www.postgresql.org/docs/current/gin-intro.html) index.
 A GIN index efficiently accelerates searches, particularly useful for quickly finding notes based on keywords in your text search functionality.
 - [sqlc](https://docs.sqlc.dev/en/stable/index.html): sqlc generates fully type-safe idiomatic Go code from SQL.
-It is an alternative of using opinionated ORMs.
+It is an alternative to using opinionated ORMs.
 - [Goose](https://github.com/pressly/goose): Database migration tool that works well with sqlc

 ## How to use

-1. Update .env file or use the default value and export them
+1. Update the .env file or use the default value and export them
-2. Start the postgresql database using `make db-up`
+2. Start the Postgresql database using `make db-up`
-3. Install go compiler if not already.
+3. Install the go compiler if not already.
 4. Install necessary tools using `make tools`
 5. Migrate db using `make migrate-up`
-6. Execute application using `make run`
+6. Execute the application using `make run`

 ## How to test